InterObservers.

 State law adds another layer, since some states protect off-duty conduct, private email, and personal matters more than others.
 If you think a line was crossed, a consultation with an employment lawyer or counsel clarifies your recourse before you consider a lawsuit.

-The U.S. Equal Employment Opportunity Commission is the government agency that handles federal discrimination claims.
+The federal body that handles discrimination claims is the U.S. Equal Employment Opportunity Commission.
 Filing there is your legal right, and the law forbids retaliation for using it.
 Even when conduct is unethical rather than illegal, a written record still matters.

 Managers Discussing Employees With Other Employees Examples